Liturgical Movement: Status of Modernist churches

 Some of the churches built during this period are now being listed by Historic England in recognition of their outstanding modernist architecture and art.
 These include Goalen's Our Lady of Fatima, Harlow (Grade II listed, 1958), St Mary Dunstable (Grade II listed, 1964), Winkley's Church of St Margaret of Scotland, Twickenham (Grade II listed, 1969).

 Criticism

-The architecture of these churches was criticized by the architect Robert Maguire, he stated: "Gerard Goalen's 'T'-shaped church of Our Lady of Fatima at Harlow, resplendent with its Buckfast Abbey glass.
+The architecture of these churches was criticized by the architect Robert Maguire; he stated: "Gerard Goalen's T-shaped church of Our Lady of Fatima at Harlow, resplendent with its Buckfast Abbey glass.
 My only serious criticism of this – and it is serious – is that God's Holy People are divided, like All Gaul, into three parts."

 Return to traditional layouts

-In the US, there has been a return to more traditional Catholic church layouts as a result of Pope Benedict re-emphasising clerical distinctions.
+In the U.S., there has been a return to more traditional Catholic church layouts as a result of Pope Benedict's re-emphasising clerical distinctions.
 This has included revisiting pre-Liturgical Movement architecture in new construction and the renovation of modernist churches along traditionalist lines.
 The traditional cruciform plan—which was largely absent from liturgical designs since Vatican II because of its fracturing effect on the assembly—has been incorporated into recent church buildings.